triton-inference-server/backend/README.md

 request or not send any responses for a request.
 A backend may also send responses out-of-order relative to the order that the request batches are executed.
 Such backends are called *decoupled* backends.
-The decoupled models use `ResponseFactory` object per request to keep create and send any number of responses.
+The decoupled backends use `ResponseFactory` object per request to keep create and send any number of responses.
 For this kind of backend executing a single inference requests typically requires the following
 steps: